Health Research 15 min read

 2-5× higher rates of clinical depression (NIDCD)

-Most workers don't recognize their own hearing loss for 10-15 years after onset
+Most workers do not recognize their own hearing loss for 10-15 years after onset

 Sources & References